datacube.Datacube.load#

 Product and Measurements

-A product can be specified using the product name, or by search fields that uniquely describe a single product.
+A product can be specified using the product name:

 product='ls5_ndvi_albers'